danvk/aoc2023/aoc2017/README.md

     + 0..256

 In my initialization.
 I guess this didn't trip me up in part 1 because the answer only looked at the first two entries.
 Never will I ever assume closed intervals!

+## Day 11

+Putting coordinates on hex grids is pretty confusing!
+I was tempted to implement Dijkstra for distance-to-origin but I knew it was overkill.
+I tried to write a direct formula but failed.
+I eventually wrote something that was recursive but only in the y-dimension.